Val d’Aran: Skiing in Spain!

 I had plenty of other things to do while my family spent the day skiing.
 Unfortunately, I was still recovering from a bout of the flu, so I was coughing a lot and generally feeling tired.
 That meant I didn’t do nearly as much as I intended.

 We also spent an afternoon at a spa, of which there are many in the Val d’Aran.
 The one we visited, called Parador de Vielha, was almost empty in the afternoon because everyone was out skiing.
 It included a whole circuit of various pools and treatments.
 We walked on smooth stones through water jets aimed at our feet.
-I skipped the fancy shower since it alternated between quite hot and quite cold, and, to me, that’s just not relaxing.
+I skipped the fancy shower since it alternated between quite hot and quite cold.
+To me, that’s just not relaxing.
 Three pools next to each other did a similar thing: one was hot, one was cold, and the third was hot again, with a water jet to massage your back.
 The best part was the outdoor Jacuzzi that looked over the mountains and the town of Vielho below.

 You can also go horseback riding or biking any time of the year, or go dog-sledding, sleigh-riding or snowmobiling in winter.